 In 2012, Sarah McCormack became the Head Librarian, overseeing building and brand renovations.
 In 2014, George Hawtin was named the new Head Librarian - the same same day that the City of Brooks announced thier plans to build a new library space into the expanding Lakeside Leisure Centre project.

-As of July 2015, Lisa Crosby is the Library Manager.
+As of July 2015, Lisa Patton is the Library Manager.